 11. Fuel Pressure Sensor

 The fuel pressure sensor measures the fuel pressure on your fuel pressure line or at the fuel pressure rail.
-It is most likely to be mounted on your fuel pressure rail, but sometimes it can also be mounted on the fuel pressure line.
-It is critical for the engine control module to measure the fuel pressure, as an increase in pressure would result in a richer fuel mixture, and a lower pressure would result in a leaner fuel mixture.
+It is most likely to be mounted on your fuel pressure rail, but sometimes, it can also be mounted on the fuel pressure line.
+It is critical for the engine control module to measure the fuel pressure.
+An increase in pressure would result in a richer fuel mixture, and a lower pressure would result in a leaner fuel mixture.

 The sensor itself is often quite cheap, but it can be unwieldy to replace it if you are not an experienced mechanic.
 (A lot of fuel may leak out).